dwarvesf/playground/01_literature/market-report-july-2024.md

 - The software engineering landscape in 2024 is trending towards "boring" technology, full-stack development, and increased integration of AI tools in development workflows.
 - Despite being widely used, JavaScript has seen a drop in median salary, while niche languages like Erlang, Elixir, and Clojure command higher salaries.

-## Meta's Llama 3.1: Pushing the Boundaries of Open Source AI
+## Meta's Llama 3.1: Open Source AI for Everyone

 Meta's release of Llama 3.1, particularly the 405B parameter model, marks a significant leap in open source AI capabilities.
 This frontier-level model now competes with leading closed-source alternatives, offering comparable performance with the added benefits of transparency and customizability.
 The release includes improved 70B and 8B versions as well, catering to various computational needs.
 Meta's partnerships with tech giants like Amazon, Databricks, and NVIDIA for deployment support underscore the ecosystem-wide impact of this release.